 Place the material intended to be treated with beeswax, on one side of the mid line [in the middle of the square].
 Evenly distribute a small amount of beeswax shavings over the material and then fold the paper-foil over to sandwich the material.
 Pass a hot iron [set to medium] over the brown paper to distribute an even layer of melting beeswax over the entire area of the material, which is sandwiched between the brown paper-foil.

 The pot or containers needs to be heated sufficiently in order to effectively melt beeswax onto the inner surface of the pot or crock or bucket [in the case of plastic].
-If the walls are cold, then the beeswax will not penetrate the surface, and shall easily peel away.
+If the walls are cold, then the beeswax will not penetrate the surface, and shall easily peel away when it cools.

 Place any terra cotta, stoneware or ceramic pot in a hot oven set to 120°C [230°F] for 20 minutes.
-Remove the pot from the oven with protective mittens, and then rub a piece of beeswax over the entire inner walls of the pot, including the bottom and sides.
+Remove the pot from the oven with protective mittens, and then rub a piece of beeswax over the inside wall of the pot, including the bottom.
 Add sufficient amounts of beeswax so that it can penetrate the surface as it melts.
-Turn the pot around to force an even layer of melted beeswax over the entire surface of the pot as it cools to room temperature.
-The pot is best turned slowly by hand while it cools down, to ensure an even layer of beeswax is formed and maintained over the surface area as it sets.
+Turn the pot around to force an even layer of melted beeswax over the entire surface as the pot cools to room temperature.
 You should be left with a firm coating of beeswax over the entire inner surface of the utensil.

 If the pot is too large to fit in an oven, the inside surface may be heated with an electric hot air-gun, or a hair dryer that produces sufficient heat, while slowly turning the pot until the entire inner surface is sufficiently heated.
 Once heated, rub a piece of beeswax onto the hot surface of the pot, to form an even layer of melted beeswax, as explained above.
-A stream of hot air from the hot air-gun or hairdryer may be used to force or guide the melted beeswax over areas where it is needed or lacking.
-The pot may need to be slowly turned on its side as it cools down, to ensure an even layer of beeswax remains over the surface of the pot as it cools to room temperature to set.
+A stream of hot air from the hot air-gun or hair dryer may be used to guide the melted beeswax over areas where it is needed or lacking.
+The pot may need to be slowly turned while placed on its side as it cools, to ensure an even layer of beeswax remains over the surface of the pot untill the beeswax sets.

-When lining plastic utensils such as buckets, the same process as explained in the above paragraph is used, using a hairdryer only.
-This is because a hot air-gun may be too hot, which will burn the plastic releasing unwanted chemicals.
-These chemicals are toxic and shall amalgamate with the beeswax.
+When lining plastic utensils such as buckets, the same process is used as explained above, using a hair-dryer only.
+This is because a hot air-gun might be too hot, which will burn the plastic and release toxic chemicals that will amalgamate with the beeswax.
 This [overheating] must be avoided at all cost.